Activities and Societies

 There are many activities, societies and clubs available for students of the Law School and the University.
-From the School’s own society, TULS, to the University’s societies, we are sure there will be something for everyone...
+From the Tasmanian University Law Society (TULS), to the University’s many societies, there is something for everyone...

 Together with the Tasmania University Law Students Society (TULS), an excursion for interested international students is organised each semester.
 In the past students have visited Hastings Caves, Mount Wellington, the Botanical Gardens flower festival, Bonorong Wildlife Sanctuary and the historic village of Richmond.